antonreshetov/mysigmail/README.md

 ## Roadmap

-- Create more templates (PR Welcome)
+- Create more templates
-- Create more addons (PR Welcome)
+- Create more addons

 ## Development